Diocese of Montauban

-The Roman Catholic Diocese of Montauban (Latin: Dioecesis Montis Albani; French: Diocèse de Montauban) is a diocese of the Latin Church of the Roman Catholic Church in France.
+The Diocese of Montauban (Latin: Dioecesis Montis Albani; French: Diocèse de Montauban) is a Latin Church diocese of the Catholic Church in France.
 The diocese is coextensive with Tarn-et-Garonne, and is currently a suffragan of the Archdiocese of Toulouse.
 The episcopal seat of the Diocese of Montauban is in Montauban Cathedral.

 Suppressed under the Concordat of 1802 and divided between the three neighbouring dioceses of Toulouse, Agen, and Cahors, Montauban was re-established by imperial decree of 1809, but this measure was not approved by the Holy See.
 Re-established by the Concordat of 1817, the diocese did not receive a bishop approved by the Papacy until 1824.

+In 2021, in the Diocese of Montauban there was one priest for every 2,767 Catholics.

 History

 Legend attributes to Clovis the foundation of Moissac Abbey in 506, but Saint Amand (594–675) seems to have been the first abbot.
 The abbey grew, and in a few years its possessions extended to the gates of Toulouse.
 The church of Moissac, formerly the abbey church, has a portal built in 1107 which is a veritable museum of Romanesque sculpture; its cloister (1100–1108) is one of the most remarkable in France.